embriand/rockband-pwa/README.md

 > ionic serve

 ## Usage
-When above processes are finished and Docker running
+When all above processes are finished and Docker running (check status)

-Go to http://localhost:8100/ to see the project running.
+Go to http://localhost:8100/ to see the project rockband running.

 Go to http://localhost:8080/ to manage the database, see https://gitlab.com/mozzy/rock-band for more information.